Chrome privacy settings on Android: Tight level

 4. Disable Save and fill payment methods.

-If you don't want to disable payment form autofill completely, you can store card details on your device.
-Before adding your payment information, make sure your Google account syncing is turned off, or else this information will end up on Google servers.
+If you would rather not disable payment form autofill completely, you can store card details on your device without sending them to Google servers.
+In that case, before adding your payment information, make sure sync is turned off in your Google account, or else the information will end up on Google servers.

 To save payment details on your device: